wrjodjana/obsidian-vault/web development/react.md

 }
 ```
 - Pass a custom `title` prop to the `Header` component and in `Header` accept `title` as its first function parameter
+- You can use object destructuring by explicitly naming the values of the props, e.g. `title`
+-